 Day 14 of Sri Lanka itinerary 14 days: Leave for Colombo airport for onward flight.

-If you wish to take this tour program for 14 days in Sri Lanka or a similar tour package please contact us at email@example.com
+If you need more information about the Sri Lanak 14 days tour or if you wish to take this tour program for 14 days in Sri Lanka or a similar tour package please contact us at email@example.com

 Why should you book 14 day Sri Lanka tour with Seerendipity tours?

 Seerendipity tour is an entirely locally owned travel company with a head office in Colombo.
 The highly experienced local staff is a key strength of Seerendipity tours and they can plan your dream holiday to Sri Lanka.